hotwired/stimulus-site/docs/handbook/05_managing_state.md

 ## Wrap-Up and Next Steps

-In this chapter we've seen how to use the Stimulus Data API to load and persist the current index of a slideshow controller.
+In this chapter we've seen how to use the Stimulus Values API to load and persist the current index of a slideshow controller.

 From a usability perspective, our controller is incomplete.
 The Previous button appears to do nothing when you are looking at the first slide.
 Internally, `indexValue` decrements from `0` to `-1`.
 Could we make the value wrap around to the _last_ slide index instead?
 (There's a similar problem with the Next button.)